offen/offen/docs/docs/developing-offen/understanding-development-setup.md

 layout: default
 title: Understanding the development setup
 nav_order: 4
-description: "An in-depth look at the development setup for Offen and how to work with it."
+description: "An in-depth look at the development setup for Offen Fair Web Analytics and how to work with it."
 permalink: /developing-offen/understanding-development-setup/
-parent: Developing Offen
+parent: Developer guide
 ---

 <!--